MaksymRybak/Work/Programming/.NET/Core/Readme.txt

 Get, Post requests.
 We can do validations using ModelState methods.
 Like in View.
 It will validate our [FromBody] parameter.
 Validation attributes used in dto/cmd.
+Convert our viewmodel (aka dto) in model using AutoMapper.
+Direct and reverse mappers.
+Mapping collections.
+Setting up logging.
+We can make controller's methods asynchronous, using async and await and Task.